globalbibletools/gbt/docs/vagrant.md

 ### Accessing API app

-Open a web brower to URL: <http://localhost:4300>
+Open a web browser to URL: <http://localhost:4300>

 ### Accessing Web app

-Open a web brower to URL: <http://localhost:4200>
+Open a web browser to URL: <http://localhost:4200>

 ### Access VM via SSH application (such as PuTTY)